Nonsmooth Analysis and Optimization: Newton derivatives

 with $r_2(t)/t \to 0$ for $t\to 0$.
 In particular,

 The uniform boundedness of $D_N F$ now implies that $\norm{g}_Y\to 0$ for $\norm{h}_X\to 0$.
 Hence,

 and the claim thus follows from the uniform boundedness of $D_N G$. \end{proof}

-Finally, it follows directly from the definition of the product norm and Newton differentiability that Newton derivatives of vector-valued functions can be computed componentwise. \begin{theorem} Let $F_i:X\to Y_i$ be Newton differentiable with Newton derivative $D_N F_i$ for $1\leq i\leq m$.
-Then,
+Finally, it follows directly from the definition of the product norm and Newton differentiability that Newton derivatives of vector-valued functions can be computed componentwise. \begin{theorem} Let $X,Y_i$ be Banach spaces and let $F_i:X\to Y_i$ be Newton differentiable with Newton derivative $D_N F_i$ for $1\leq i\leq m$.
+Then

 is also Newton differentiable with Newton derivative

 \end{theorem}

 Since the definition does not include a constructive prescription of Newton derivatives, the question remains how to obtain a candidate for which the approximation condition can be verified.
 For two classes of functions, such an explicit construction is known.